 Through this passage, we learned that sexual morality is between a husband and wife in the sanctity of marriage.
-Through the God given gift of marriage or singleness, we need to devote our lives to God.
-May the spirit guide us to use the gift of either our singleness or marriage to devote ourselves to God.
+Through the God given gift of marriage or singleness, we need to please God and love him as of first priority.
+May the spirit guide us to use the gift of either our singleness or marriage to devote ourselves to God in an undivided heart.